Wilmer Flores Preview, Player Props: Giants vs. Reds

 Wilmer Flores At The Plate

-- In 32.3% of his games this year, Flores has had at least one RBI.
-He's picked up more than one in 12.1% and driven in three or more of his team's runs in two contests.
+- Flores has had an RBI in 32 games this season (32.0%), including 12 multi-RBI outings (12.0%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.